Ana Fernández / SEO

 • Clear and shared visualization:

-👉 Tip: Don't measure SEO and SEM performance separately.
-Measure them together based on the total impact on recruitment and revenue.
+👉 Tip: Do not measure SEO and SEM performance separately.
+Measure them together based on the total impact on acquisition and revenue.

 Conclusion

 SEO builds the ground.
-SEM accelerates traffic.
-Together, they form a robust, flexible and scalable purchasing system.
+SEM speeds up the traffic.
+Together, they form a robust, flexible, and scalable acquisition system.

-If you continue to treat them as watertight compartments, you lose efficiency, learning and market share.
+If you continue to treat them as airtight compartments, you lose efficiency, learning, and market share.

-Do you want help designing an integrated SEO + SEM strategy in your company or with your clients?
-Write to me and let's review together how to combine both channels with a focus on results and acquisition efficiency.
+Want help designing an integrated SEO + SEM strategy for your company or your clients?
+Write to me, and let's review together how to combine both channels with a focus on results and acquisition efficiency.